ryanstout/blog_kit/README.md

 Rails 3 is supported, however, if you are using legacy routing, you may need to copy in routes from config/routes.rb to your main routes.rb file

+To be able to use the delete links on posts, you will need to add the following to the top of your layout:

+    <%= csrf_meta_tag %>

+Also be sure that you have the proper javascript handling code for link_to '', :method => destroy

 Customization
 =============